imteekay/web-performance-research/draft/a-unified-theory-of-web-performance.md

 ## Rendering Architectures

+- client side rendering (CSR)
+  - send a thin layer of HTML and `<script>` tags to download and render JavaScript
+  - the JavaScript downloaded will handle UI: render the UI, add interactivity
+  - LCP can be high as the page in a CSR architecture needs to
+    - download JavaScript files
+    - render the UI
+    - perform the data fetching in the client
+    - render the LCP element
 - server side rendering (SSR)
   - generate the page on runtime
   - FP (First Paint) & FCP (First Contentful Paint) are fast: rendering on the server to avoid sending lots of JavaScript to the client